-The blood samples, DNA samples, Guthrie card spots and medical data will be stored in the biobank using a special code without your name, and will only be used by researchers who are linked with The Australian Cerebral Palsy Biobank to help them do more research in the area.
-Noone else will be allowed to use this information.
+The biobank will contain blood samples, DNA samples, Guthrie card spots and medical data that are stored without your name.
+We will use a special code number to store everything about you, so that no-one knows who you are.
+The information you tell us will only be used by researchers who are linked with The Australian Cerebral Palsy Biobank to help them do more research in the area.
+No-one else will be allowed to use this information.
 The information could be used with information from other young people in reports or papers about the research.
 You will not be able to be identified in these reports or papers.